snorkel-team/snorkel/README.md

 ## Installation

-Starting with version 0.7.0, Snorkel should be installed as a Python package using `pip`.
+Starting with version 0.7.0, Snorkel should be installed as a Python package using [Conda](https://conda.io/).
-However, installing Snorkel via `pip` will not install dependencies, which are required for Snorkel to run.
-To manage its dependencies, Snorkel uses [conda](https://conda.io/), which allows specifying an environment via an `environment.yml` file.

 This documentation covers two common cases (usage and development) for setting up conda environments for Snorkel.
 In both cases, the environment can be activated using `conda activate snorkel` and deactivated using `conda deactivate`